Garrett-Productions/sockets_w_ciso/socketsCiso.readme.md

 import chalk from 'chalk'; // enabling easy backend syntax with type: module import dotenv from 'dotenv'; // .ENV PACKAGE import cors from cors -->

+Static files like css put in public folder